NESCent/hip_hack_howto/manuscript.md

 Thus to achieve tangible working products, one should consider whether (1) deliverables can be achieved in the time slotted for the hackathon, or (2) whether choosing participants who may lack certain skills or experience may serve the overall goal better by their likelihood of being able to dedicate extra time after the even to follow-up and complete the project.

-Another critical aspect in the achievement of tangible results and sustainable continuation of the projects is the ability to coalesce a community around the
+Another critical aspect in the achievement of tangible results and sustainable continuation of the projects is the ability to coalesce a community around the activities performed at that hackathon.
+The development of open data repositories and the contribution to widely accessed code repositories are aspects that facilitate the community "buy-in" and enable the long-term sustainability of the hackathon products.
+An example of this is represented by the contributions to the NeXML code base achieved during the Database Interoperability hackathon.

-Hypotheses/questions about ways of getting more post-event activity/sustainability:

-- what aspect of people involved in event lead to sustained effort?

--  hypothesis:  the community "buys" into the activities of the hackathon  and are willing to embrace and continue (e.g., they become part of a  used codebase)
--  hypothesis:  projects with better code may be more likely to continue  and those  might come from people with software engineering experience

-generic thoughts/observations:

-- having time-post hackathon is only one aspect of sustainability

-- getting sustainable products out of hackathons is very difficult

-- Setting expectations about what will happen afterwards is important

 ## Allowing hard targets to be tackled

 ## Using face-to-face time productively

 ## and others...